1313e/CMasher/docs/source/user/usage.rst

 Additionally, by using :pycode:`plot_profile=True`, one can plot the lightness profile of all colormaps (except those that are classified as 'qualitative') on top of their gray-scaled versions, allowing for quick performance comparisons between colormaps.
+Another way of comparing colormaps can be obtained with :pycode:`show_info=True`, which shows three numbers below the name of each colormap, representing the starting/central lightness value; the final/outer lightness value; and the perceptual range of that colormap, respectively.
+Both of these options make it significantly easier to find a colormap that suits your application, where especially the latter can be quite helpful, as it shows you the lightness range of the colormap (as usually reported on the individual colormap pages in these docs) and the perceptual range.
+The perceptual range is a measure of how much color variation there is in the colormap, with higher values implicating that there is more color in the colormap.
+This information is provided in the :ref:`cmap_overview_perceptual` overview and the overviews on the :ref:`sequential` and :ref:`diverging` pages.

 For those that want to show a colormap overview on a page that usually uses dark mode or simply want to have a dark background instead of a white background in the overview, one can enable dark mode in the overview by using :pycode:`dark_mode=True`.
 An example of dark mode is shown in the :ref:`cmap_overview_categories` overview.
 And, finally, one can set the title that is displayed at the top of the colormap overview with the `title` argument, which by default is set to :pycode:`"Colormap Overview"`.